sunfounder/pico-2w-kit/docs/source/pyproject/py_74hc595_4dig.rst

 **Conclusion**

-In this lesson, you've learned how to use a 4-digit 7-segment display with a 74HC595 shift register to create a time counter using the Raspberry Pi Pico 2w.
-By understanding multiplexing and efficient timing, you can display dynamic information on multi-digit displays using minimal GPIO pins.
+In this lesson, you've learned how to use a 4-digit 7-segment display with a 74HC595 shift register to create a time counter using the Raspberry Pi Pico 2 W. By understanding multiplexing and efficient timing, you can display dynamic information on multi-digit displays using minimal GPIO pins.